ostracod/tractor-old/README.md

 Declares an argument of a function with name `<name>`.
 This statement is only valid in the body of a `FUNC` or `FUNC_TYPE` statement.

 * When referenced in the body of an inline function, the argument will have the same type as the item passed during invocation.
 The argument must conform to type `<type>`.
-* When referenced in the body of a non-inline function, the argument will have type `<type> & frameT & locT`.
+* When referenced in the body of a non-inline function, the argument will have type `<type> & frameT`.

 **Return type statement:**